 Signature Moqtail: the Lavender Menace

-A soothing + fabulously subversive concoction with a dash of LGBTQ+ history
+A soothing + subversive concoction with a splash of LGBTQ+ history

 Lavender is known for its calming effect and is a favorite sensory experience.
 It is also historically associated with the queer community, from Sappho and Oscar Wilde, to the 'Lavender Scare', lavender has long been symbolic code.
 This signature moqtail takes its name directly from the second-wave lesbian feminist group 'The Lavender Menace', to align with its spirit of reclamation and empowerment.